namoopsoo/namoopsoo.github.io/content/note/2026-06-08-cognitive-biases-revisit.md

 ---

-Ok well anyway, im trying to understand if any economists or philosophers have tried to answer that questions.
+Ok well anyway, im still trying to understand if so many  economists and   philosophers have tried to answer the forecasting question,   why does society still persist for certainty.

-Ancient or recent.

 Daniel Kahneman description of the planning fallacy , appears to be one of the places this is discussed.